Research Misconduct

 - Compliance and monitoring activities, including directing audits, requiring ongoing oversight, or revocation of compliance approvals; and

-- Prohibition on research activities conducted under the auspices of Indiana University; letter of reprimand, special monitoring of future work,; rescinding of degrees; removal from degree programs where research is an essential component; probation, suspension, salary reduction, or initiation of steps leading to possible rank reduction or termination of employment.;
+- Disclosure of findings to appropriate parties; prohibition on research activities conducted under the auspices of Indiana University; letter of reprimand; rescinding of degrees; removal from degree programs where research is an essential component; probation, suspension, or termination of employment.

 E. Appeals

-- Through Upon completion of the process provided in this section investigation, the respondent may appeal a research misconduct determination or sanction.
-Appeals may be taken based on the following:
+- Upon completion of the investigation, the respondent may appeal based on the following:

-- Claims that the investigation proceedings deviated from this policy to the review body available to persons in the respondent’s appointment classification for the purpose of hearing employment grievances [e.g., extent that the respondent was denied due process; or
+- Claims that the investigation proceedings deviated from this policy to the extent that the respondent was denied due process; or

 - Claims that sanctions related to employment or enrollment status imposed as a result of a finding of research misconduct are disproportionate to the finding.